 Leveraging Pretrained Representations With Task-Related Keywords for Alzheimer’s Disease Detection

-Jinchao Li, Kaitao Song, Junan Li, Bo Zheng, Dongsheng Li, Xixin Wu, Xunying Liu, and Helen Meng
+Jinchao Li, Kaitao Song, Junan Li, Bo Zheng, Dongsheng Li, Xixin Wu, Xunying Liu, Helen Meng

 With the global population aging rapidly, Alzheimer’s disease (AD) is particularly prominent in older adults, which has an insidious onset and leads to a gradual, irreversible deterioration in cognitive domains (memory, communication, etc.).
 Speech-based AD detection opens up the possibility of widespread screening and timely disease intervention.
 Recent advances in pre-trained models motivate AD detection modeling to shift from low-level features to high-level representations.
 This paper presents several efficient methods to extract better AD-related cues from high-level acoustic and linguistic features.
 Based on these features, the paper also proposes a novel task-oriented approach by modeling the relationship between the participants’ description and the cognitive task.
 Experiments are carried out on the ADReSS dataset in a binary classification setup, and models are evaluated on the unseen test set.
 Results and comparison with recent literature demonstrate the efficiency and superior performance of proposed acoustic, linguistic and task-oriented methods.
 The findings also show the importance of semantic and syntactic information, and feasibility of automation and generalization with the promising audio-only and task-oriented methods for the AD detection task.